 The high efficiency equipment is a variable speed pump that is ENERGY STAR® certified.
 ENERGY STAR® products are defined by size class in hydraulic horsepower (hhp) with an associated weighted energy factor (WEF) efficiency level.
-WEF is determined by the pump performance on the energy factor (EF) at two operating points, one at high flow and the other at low flow.
+For dual-speed and variable-speed pumps, WEF is determined by the pump performance on the energy factor (EF) at two operating points, one at high flow and the other at low flow.